anita-igboh/anita-igboh/README.md

 ## Hi there 👋
 I am a Backend Software engineer with over 4 years of experience building scalable systems using Node.js.
 I have a strong background in building fintech, health tech, and edutech solutions, utilizing my knowledge of various database technologies.
-Currently, I work as a Backend developer at Earnipay where I focus on building APIs as well as integrating third-party APIs.

 I am always eager to learn and stay up-to-date with new technologies and industry trends.
 I am dedicated to delivering high-quality and efficient solutions.
-Confident that my experience and enthusiasm will make a valuable contribution to your team.
 <!--
 **anita-igboh/anita-igboh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.